-The pay data of 788 employees and workers across Scotland was examined and women represent 87% of workforce overall.
-Women are well represented at all levels in Bield, including the most senior, and at the snapshot or reporting our Senior Management Team was exclusively female.
-In addition female employees are also well represented at Head of Service level (46%).
+The pay data of 702 employees across Scotland was examined.
+Women represent 85% of workforce overall and are well represented at all levels in Bield, including the most senior.
+At the snapshot date for reporting our Senior Management Team was exclusively female.
+In addition female employees are well represented at Head of Service level (58%).
+However there is also a high proportion of females (87% to 90%) in the lower three pay quartiles.